General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Preliminaries

-The Lax stability of general relativistic shock waves is considered by Smoller and Temple in \cite{JSmoller1995}.
-This stability is determined in the gas dynamical sense, that is, a shock is considered stable when characteristics in the same family as the shock impinge on the shock from both sides, see for example \cite{PLax1957} and \cite{JSmoller1994B}.
-The conditions required for this, known as the Lax characteristic conditions, are derived in the same manner as done in \cite{JSmoller1995}.
-Note that the Lax characteristic conditions lead to the time irreversibility of solutions, since characteristics impinge on the shock, entropy increases and information is lost.
+The Lax characteristic conditions, when satisfied, guarantee characteristics in the same family as the shock impinge on the shock from both sides \cite{L1957,S1994}.
+This ensures the shock surface does not dissipate, providing the shock with a degree of stability, that is, the shock-wave solution is expected to remain as a shock-wave solution.
+Note that the Lax characteristic conditions lead to time irreversibility, since characteristics impinge on the shock, entropy increases and information is lost.
 In classical gas dynamics, the density and pressure are always larger behind stable shock waves, which means spherically symmetric shock waves with a greater pressure and density on the interior are expected to expand.